rise-worlds/cocos2d-x-3rd-party-libs-src/README.md

 If you build `webp` with arm64, you will get `cpu-features.h` header file not found error.
 This is a known issue of Android NDK r10c.
 You could simply create a empty header file named `cpu-features.h` under `{THIRDPART_ANDROID_NDK}/platforms/android-21/arch-arm64/usr/include`.

+python 2 is need for NKD to make standalone toolchain.

 ### Enable bitcode for iOS
 On default, when building static libs for TVOS, it will enable bitcode, but iOS doesn't.